 With its wide-open skies, miles of countryside and breathtaking landscapes, Scotland has long been a popular, if somewhat overlooked, staycation destination in Britain.
-While tourism was already on the rise, with 2020 expected to be a record year for Scottish tourism even pre-pandemic, lockdown restrictions have seen Scotland, and in particular, the Highlands, become one of the most popular choices for UK travellers looking for escapism in their own backyards.
+While tourism was already on the rise pre-pandemic, Scotland, and in particular, the Highlands, has become one of the most popular choices for UK travellers looking for escapism in their own backyards.

 Scatwell House, Garve